|

 pass there is a sign of Taxila Remains on the right.

-The archeological sites of Taxila include buildings and buddhist
+The archeological sites of Taxila include buildings and Buddhist

 into three major cities, each belonging to a distinct time period.